USEPA/pyaqsapi/docs/_build/html/_sources/manual/pyaqsapiFunctions-Long.rst.txt

 * bysite.sampledata,
 * bysite.transactionsample

-Functions in this family of functions aggregate data at the site level.
-All bysite functions accept the following variables:
+Functions exported by the bysite submodule aggregate data at the site level.
+    bysite functions accept the following variables:

 * parameter:
 * bdate: